ekzhang/rustpad/README.md

 Rustpad is distributed as a single 6 MB Docker image, which is built automatically from the `Dockerfile` in this repository.
 You can pull the latest version of this image from Docker Hub.
+It has multi-platform support for `linux/amd64` and `linux/arm64`.

 ```
 docker pull ekzhang/rustpad
 ```

-(You can also manually build this image with `docker build -t rustpad .` in the project root directory, ensuring that your target platform is `linux/amd64`.)
+(You can also manually build this image with `docker build -t rustpad .` in the project root directory.)
 To run locally, execute the following command, then open `http://localhost:3030` in your browser.

 ```
 docker run --rm -dp 3030:3030 ekzhang/rustpad